Photo of @thecityleopard on Instagram

 We Bengals are very social felines.
 Contrary to the belief that cats prefer to live on their own, we Bengal cats actually enjoy having companions.
 We are lovers of social interaction and make excellent family members.
 But, if you own a Bengal and your human activities outside the home constantly gets in the way of having some feline-human bonding, then you seriously need to consider getting another furry family member to keep your Bengal cat company.
-Being alone will lead most Bengals to become destructive because they have no one to play with and nothing to keep them entertained while you’re away.
+Being alone will lead most Bengals to become destructive or depressed because they have no one to play with and nothing to keep them entertained while you’re away.

 Most people get Bengal cats in pairs so they can keep each other company, but if you’d rather have a cat and a dog, or if you already own a dog, then getting another cat may not be necessary because many of us Bengals love dogs.
 As long as your dog is cat-friendly and willing to play with cats, your Bengal will quickly warm up to them.
 We Bengals are known for having a dog-like personality, we enjoy spending time with our humans.
 We love playing fetch with them and being taken out for walks.
 We’re practically a dog inside a cat’s body!